eXeC64/blog/content/blog/websockets_with_redux.md

 With additional path for when a message is received from the server:

-1. The socket middleware receivs a message from the websocket.
+1. The socket middleware receives a message from the websocket
-2. The socket middleware creats an action, and dispatches it to the reducer.
+2. The socket middleware creates an action, and dispatches it to the reducer
 3. The reducer updates the store's state
 4. The UI is updated with the new state